Legal and Ballot Language

 No. Only registered voters residing in the District are allowed to vote in a bond election.

 - Can bond elections be held during general elections?

 Bond elections can be held on the second Saturday in May or the first Tuesday in November.

 - How many bond referendums are allowed on the same ballot?

 There is no numerical limit to the number of propositions that can be placed on the ballot.
-The Board of Trustees makes that final determination based on input they may receive from the community or bond committee.

 - How much discretion does the Board of Trustees have with bond funds beyond what it was allocated for?

 The District estimates the cost of each project named in the proposition.
 If for any reason a project named in the proposition comes in under budget, the District will work with Bond counsel (attorneys) to ensure that the funds are used in a manner that is consistent with the Bond proposition.

 - Regarding election guidelines, what can Bond Committee members do to make clear they are acting as individuals, not on behalf of the Committee?